restic/restic/doc/manual_rest.rst

       version       Print version information

     Flags:
-          --cacert file                file to load root certificates from (default: use system certificates) --cache-dir directory        set the cache directory. (default: use system default cache directory) --cleanup-cache              auto remove old cache directories
+          --cacert file                file to load root certificates from (default: use system certificates or $RESTIC_CACERT)
+          --cache-dir directory        set the cache directory. (default: use system default cache directory) --cleanup-cache              auto remove old cache directories
           --compression mode           compression mode (only available for repository format version 2), one of (auto|off|max) (default: $RESTIC_COMPRESSION) (default auto)
       -h, --help                       help for restic
+          --insecure-no-password       use an empty password for the repository, must be passed to every restic command (insecure)
-          --insecure-tls               skip TLS certificate verification when connecting to the repository (insecure) --json                       set output mode to JSON for commands that support it --key-hint key               key ID of key to try decrypting first (default: $RESTIC_KEY_HINT) --limit-download rate        limits downloads to a maximum rate in KiB/s. (default: unlimited) --limit-upload rate          limits uploads to a maximum rate in KiB/s. (default: unlimited) --no-cache                   do not use a local cache --no-lock                    do not lock the repository, this allows some operations on read-only repositories -o, --option key=value           set extended option (key=value, can be specified multiple times) --pack-size size             set target pack size in MiB, created pack files may be larger (default: $RESTIC_PACK_SIZE)
+          --insecure-tls               skip TLS certificate verification when connecting to the repository (insecure) --json                       set output mode to JSON for commands that support it --key-hint key               key ID of key to try decrypting first (default: $RESTIC_KEY_HINT) --limit-download rate        limits downloads to a maximum rate in KiB/s. (default: unlimited) --limit-upload rate          limits uploads to a maximum rate in KiB/s. (default: unlimited) --no-cache                   do not use a local cache --no-extra-verify            skip additional verification of data before upload (see documentation) --no-lock                    do not lock the repository, this allows some operations on read-only repositories -o, --option key=value           set extended option (key=value, can be specified multiple times) --pack-size size             set target pack size in MiB, created pack files may be larger (default: $RESTIC_PACK_SIZE)